 However, our authors often express strong opinions and reflect a wide variety of political views as well as foreign policy intellectual traditions.
 The opinions expressed by the authors published in this journal are not necessarily those of members of the journal’s staff or the American Diplomacy Board of Directors, nor of the Triangle Institute for Security Studies or the Curriculum for Peace, War & Defense at the University of North Carolina-Chapel Hill.

 We welcome all submissions and will acknowledge and consider them promptly.
 They should be sent via e-mail (firstname.lastname@example.org) as an attachment in Microsoft Word.

 Our editorial style is based on the Chicago Manual of Style, with some variations.
 We also encourage adherence to the principles of Strunk and White’s Elements of Style.
-Potential contributors may wish to use previous submissions as a guide to style.

 We encourage pictures and illustrations to accompany submissions.
 They should be submitted electronically in JPEG or GIF formats.

-We expect authors to assign copyright to American Diplomacy on their work published in the journal unless it has been previously copyrighted.
+We expect authors to assign copyright on their work published in the journal to American Diplomacy unless it has been previously copyrighted.
 We will routinely grant permission to authors for subsequent use of their material, formally transferring copyright thereto if requested.

 Images for Submission Documents in Microsoft Word .doc or .docx